You2php/delete/README.md

 ## How do I install and use?
 1. simply load all files, in a new folder, onto the webspace.
-2. request Youtube API V3[https://console.developers.google.com/apis/library/youtube.googleapis.com](YOUTUBE API)
+2. request Youtube API V3 [YOUTUBE API](https://console.developers.google.com/apis/library/youtube.googleapis.com)
 Enter the API in the config. php and specify a page title, page name and password.
 Four.
 Ready!